MrDataCoder/content/files/en-us/web/security/types_of_attacks/index.md

 Session fixation should primarily be mitigated by regenerating session cookie values when the user authenticates (even if a cookie already exists) and by tieing any CSRF token to the user.

 ### Session side-jacking
+Session sidejacking takes advantage of an unencrypted communication channel between a victim and target system.
+The attacker sniffs traffic on a network looking for session tokens in unencrypted traffic.
+Once a session token is captured, the attacker performs malicious actions by using the stolen token with the targeted application to impersonate the victim.
+This attack is a specific method of session hijacking, which is exploiting a valid session token to gain unauthorized access to a target system or information.
+Other methods to perform a session hijacking are session fixation, cross-site scripting, or compromising a user or server machine and stealing the session token.

 ### Browser hijacking malware
+A browser hijacker is a malware program that modifies web browser settings without the user's permission and redirects the user to websites the user had not intended to visit.
+It is often called a browser redirect virus because it redirects the browser to other, usually malicious, websites